djdhillxn/rlhf/docs/trl_migration.md

 reference is the same SFT model with the adapter disabled.
 Separate reward and value models are both initialized from the trained reward model, so the critic does not begin as an unrelated random value head.

+DPO starts from the same merged SFT policy and uses that policy as its fixed reference.
+The primary run applies one standard sigmoid-DPO example per non-tied pair.
+HelpSteer3 preference levels are ordinal, so their magnitudes are preserved for stratified analysis rather than silently treated as linear sample weights.

 ## Implementation-detail coverage